vannguyengd/gooddata-ui/docs/pivot_table_component.md

 To set the width of the columns, add the `columnWidths` prop to the `columnSizing` prop.

-**Important!** Column width definitions must be applied to any column attribute that is used in the table.
-For example, in the following column width definition, you apply the width to both the Franchise Fees (measure) and the Date (column attribute).
 ```jsx
 columnSizing: {
    columnWidths: [